Mullign/Degroff/degroff-next/README.md

 ## License

-© DeGroff Aviation Technologies.
+© DeGroff Aviation Technologies™.
 Content may not be reused without permission.